-Importance of Rehydration
+Importance of Hydration & Rehydration

-Rehydration prevents dehydration, which occurs during breathing, sweating and excretion.
+Rehydration prevents dehydration, which occurs as a result of during breathing, sweating and excretion.
 Your body makes use of a combination of eating and drinking to remain sufficiently rehydrated.

 Pregnant women and new mothers are encouraged to stay rehydrated if they want to have healthy bodies and babies.
 Rehydration enables the body organs of the mother and child to function to an optimum level.
 Pregnant women also experience less constipation when they drink plenty of water.